tdhopper/ultratall-ultralight/MAIN.md

 #### Rain Gear

 I have a large, tall [Marmot PreCip Rain Jacket](https://www.rei.com/product/863345/marmot-precip-rain-jacket-mens-tall).
 It was soak through when I hiked in it 8 hours of heavy rain a few years ago, but it's great for light rain.
+I have a pair of cheap, generic rain pants I picked up somewhere along the way; they're not long enough.

+I have considered a [cuben fiber](http://www.zpacks.com/accessories/groundsheet_poncho.shtml) [poncho](http://www.mountainlaureldesigns.com/shop/product_info.php?products_id=56) ($$$) or an [ultralight](http://snowpeak.com/products/ultra-light-grey-umbrella) [umbrella](http://gossamergear.com/chrome-umbrella.html), but have not invested in either.

 #### Other